 Chinese payment gateways

 All countries have rules and regulations on which payment method can be used and when.
-To that end, China has its rules and regulations and will not allow a Chinese business to operate payment processes on none Chinese approved systems.
-This applies to all internet transactions processed on server / cloud / data centres located in China. all payment made in China must be to a Chinese bank account.
+To that end, China has its rules and regulations and will not allow a Chinese business to operate payment processes on non Chinese approved systems.
+This applies to all internet transactions processed on server / cloud / data centres located in China.
+All payment made in China must be to a Chinese bank account.

 An overseas business needs to have access to some parts of these payment gateways if you want to trade widely and successfully with Chinese people and businesses.
 “If you cannot take a payment you cannot process an order”.